 Photo courtesy: Jane Kim

-Villagio Mall: it may merely be a large, glitzy mall, but the ice skating rink indoor canal makes it feel more like an amusement palace of sorts.
-The sky-painted ceiling is reminiscent of the Las Vegas hotel, and indoor canal of Venice… perhaps a good metaphor for the Westernized artifices the Gulf region is known to boast (think Dubai).
+Villagio Mall: it may merely be a large, glitzy mall, but the ice skating rink indoor canal makes it feel more like an amusement park.
+The sky-painted ceiling and the indoor canal of Venice is reminiscent of a hotel in Las Vegas… perhaps this is a good metaphor for the Westernized artifices of the Gulf region.

 For a deeper understanding of how these interesting landmarks were built, use Talk Travel App to pick a local or expert’s brains.
 Our services come with no fees, nor any other caveat i.e. signups or extra hassle from your end.